 How Does Ketamine-Assisted Psychotherapy Work?

-• You schedule an initial evaluation with a clinician from the Journey Clinical medical team via zoom.
+You schedule an initial evaluation with a medical provider.
 They will go over your medical and psychiatric history with you, provide education on the treatment and determine if you are eligible for KAP

 2. Preparation sessions